Introduction |

 go off and drown the yuck with food or drugs or some other dysfunctional

 behavior.
-And the sad thing is that when you drown the yuck you drown the
+The sad thing is that when you drown the yuck, right along with

 |